playfulprogramming/playfulprogramming/content/blog/understanding-the-dom/index.md

 There are some rules to this tree that's created from these "nodes":

-- There must be one "root" or "trunk" node, there cannot be more than one root
+- There must be one "root" or "trunk" node, and there cannot be more than one root
 - There must be a one-to-many relationship with parents and children
 	- A node may have many children
 	- But may not have many parents